jsoref/incubator-cordova-tizen/README.md

 taken from after 2.0.0 tag

-the cordova Legacy App slightly adapte to tizen :
+the cordova Legacy App slightly adapted to tizen :
     notifications/index.html is loading the tizen.css file for notifications (waiting to generate this from the source code)